Post-traumatic stress disorder (PTSD)

-Post-Traumatic Stress Disorder is called PTSD for short.
-PTSD is a natural emotional reaction to a terrible or stressful event.
-Learn more about Post-Traumatic Stress Disorder.
+Post-traumatic stress disorder is called PTSD for short.
+PTSD creates mental and emotional reactions to terrible or stressful events.
+Learn more about post-traumatic stress disorder.

 It is natural to feel different after a terrible event.
 It is also natural to act differently after a terrible event.
 But maybe you feel different and act different months or even years after the terrible event happened.
 You might have PTSD.
 Talk to your doctor about ways to help.

 You may feel different after seeing or being part of a terrible event.
 You may feel: